zuojie/MachineLearningCases/Cluster/README.md

 * weibo_cluster.py is responsible for preprocessing the data and invoking clustering function and drawing dendrogram.
 * source data is inclusive under the data directory
 * weibo_cluster.jpg is the clustering result
+* Fonts file is to solve the gibberish problem when PIL displays Chinese

 ___